 - The Gingerbread House: I think the name is self-evident, don’t you?
 This historic example of “Steamboat Gothic” architecture looks … well, like a Gingerbread House!
 Wander down this way and you’ll explore a totally different part of historic Savannah – the Victorian District.

 - Savannah Belles Ferry: Take in views of Savannah from the river during a free ride on the Savannah Belles Ferry.
 There are 4 different ferries, each named for the “Belles” of Savannah – impactful women who contributed to Savannah’s history.
+You can also book a romantic lunch cruise with food and stunning views for a romantic afternoon out on the water!

 - Peregrin Rooftop Lounge: At least 3 locals recommend this spot to us as the best place to view Savannah’s skyline.
 Head up to the roof of the luxurious Perry Lane Hotel to sip a refreshing drink on the patio and capture the sun setting over the city and the river.